 An in-person interview is required for all positions.
-We don't interview people over the internet or just by phone.
-We sometimes do short, preliminary phone interviews for candidates we are interested in, although a phone interview is not a substitute for an in-person interview.
+A phone interview is not a substitute for an in-person interview.
 After you submit your application, we will review it.
-If it meets the minimum qualifications and your availability meets our requirements, we will look at it more closely.
 Once we have reviewed all the applications, the best qualified applicants will be contacted to arrange an in-person interview.
-We accept applications and do interviews on a rolling basis therefore if you're a finalist for a position, we may ask for a second interview closer to the job start date.
+We accept applications on a rolling basis therefore if you're a finalist for a position, we may ask for an interview closer to the job start date.

 Job Descriptions and Online Applications are in their respective sections below.
 A resume alone is not a substitute for a completed application.

 *This is a busy, challenging, fast-paced, fun and highly visible job.
 It's an important postion because you have a direct impact on revenue and without sales, there are no sails!
 These jobs are land-based, not on the boats.
-The front desk staff work in our dockside, open-air office with one of the best views in Newport!
+The front desk staff work under a large awning connected to our dockside, open-air office with one of the best views in Newport!

 *Chief responsibilities include selling walk-up business to interested passerby, answering questions about our sailing cruises, answering lots of random questions, i.e. "Where are the restrooms?", "Where is the Black Pearl?", selling tickets, charters and answering web site inquiries over the phone, providing directions, acknowledging and greeting guests, learning our computerized reservation system, cash register and credit card machine, balancing the cash drawer, reconciling and completing end of day reports, etc.

 * You need to come across as knowledgeable, informative and honest.
 You'll be explaining to people where our boats sail, the differences in the boats, etc